-- 1 Route the control panel cable and VGA cable through the side wall of the system. - 2 Align the control panel with the control panel slot on the system and attach the control panel to the system. - 3 Connect the VGA cable to the system board. - 4 Connect the control panel cable to the system board and secure it using cable latch. - 5 Using Phillips #1 screwdriver, install the screw that secures the control panel and cable tube to the system.
+- 1 Route the control panel cable and VGA cable through the side wall of the system. - 2 Align the control panel with the control panel slot on the system and attach the control panel to the system. - 3 Connect the VGA cable to the system board. - 4 Connect the control panel cable to the connector on the system board and lower the cable latch to secure the cable in place. - 5 Using a Phillips #1 screwdriver, install the screw that secures the control panel and cable tube to the system.

-Figure 124.
+Figure 137.
 Installing right control panel